Merchandising and Fashion Design (MFD) courses

 MFD 201 Fashion History

-Applied approach to the history of dress from ancient times through the twentieth century; examining dress in the context of social, economic, political, technological, and artistic development of Western culture.
+Applied approach to the history of dress from ancient times through the twenty-first century; examining dress in the context of social, economic, political, technological, and artistic development of Western culture.

 Study of textiles and their components (fibers, yarns, fabrics and finishes) as they relate to end use, performance, quality and customer satisfaction